Address: 1560 Yonge St, Toronto, ON

-3. Eggplant with questo freso, honey and tamatillo sauce.
-I am picky with my eggplant dishes and not a fan of mushy eggplant unless it’s baba ghanoush.
+3. Eggplant with questo freso, honey and tomatillo sauce.
+I am picky about my eggplant dishes and not a fan of mushy eggplant unless it’s baba ghanoush.
 This dish was cooked to perfection.

 4. Salt cod cake with piperade and chipotle crema.
 It was not overly salty and was packed with fish rather than tons of fillers.

 5. Smokey octopus with clams, charred red onions, capers and mint. it had a great combination of flavours with mint to brighten up the dish.
 On their current menu, they have a “Pacific octopus and chorizo stew” which I am sure would be delicious.

 6. Fresh corn tamal with wild mushrooms and pasilla chile-wild plum sauce.
 The presentation was beautiful!

 7. Veal sweetbreads with radicchio-poblano chile salad and walnut vinaigrette.
 This was the first time I had sweetbreads and have had it at Scaramouche and Bar Isabel since.
 I enjoyed this sweetbread over Bar Isabel’s because it was extremely buttery, soft and savoury.

 As for the Chipotle-caramel popcorn, it came in a cute cone and was great to munch on in between dishes.
 Because I did not taste the chipotle at all, it seemed a bit odd to be eating caramel popcorn at a tapas restaurant.

 As for dessert, I was impressed with the creative description and presentation of their desserts including the lemon-pistachio baked Alaska and the honey crisp tarte tatin with bacon brisee, and ginger-cardamom ice cream.